natural connected prosperous

 The Shire of Augusta Margaret River's role in the citizenship process is to conduct citizenship ceremonies and to present attending candidates with their citizenship certificates.

-Prior to being eligible to take part in a citizenship ceremony, you must have completed your application process with the Department of Immigration and Border Protection and have received your letter of approval from the Minister for Immigration and Border Protection.
+Prior to being eligible to take part in a citizenship ceremony, you must have completed your application process with the Department of Home Affairs and have received your letter of approval.
 The Shire of Augusta Margaret River receives candidate lists detailing those candidates who have received citizenship approval and are eligible to attend a ceremony.

-The Shire conducts approximately six citizenship ceremonies per year with one of those being the Australia Day Ceremony.
-Candidates are notified of their ceremony date by letter approximately six weeks prior to the ceremony.
-A candidate is welcome to invite family and friends to their ceremony.
+The Shire conducts approximately four citizenship ceremonies per year with one of those being the Australia Day Ceremony.

 I have received my letter of approval.
 When can I attend a ceremony?